Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

-At first, the crew believed they found a long-lost wreckage.
-However, upon closer review, the sonar image revealed something nobody expected, supposed remnants of a massive disc-shaped object.
+At first, the crew believed they had found a long-lost wreckage.
+However, upon closer review, the sonar image revealed something nobody expected: supposed remnants of a massive disc-shaped object.

 The acronym stands for Unidentified Submerged Object.
 In many respects, it is equivalent to UFOs (Unidentified Flying Object).
 While a UFO is that strange thing spotted in the sky, a USO is its equivalent.
 The difference, however, is that it is found under the surface of a large body of water.

 In addition, these reports suggest that the USOs come in many shapes and sizes.
-While the most popular description is that of a saucer, other popular ones are:
+While the most famous description is that of a saucer, other popular ones are:

 - An orb

-When it comes to UFO and USO sightings, the line between myth and history tend to be blurred.
+When it comes to UFO and USO sightings, the line between myth and history tends to be blurred.
 Some UFOlogists (those who study UFOs) and paranormal investigators claimed that historical figures such as Alexander the Great and Christopher Columbus witnessed seeing USOs or UFOS.
-Accounts about Alexander’s sighting are sketchy at best and appears that much of the evidence came from a book written in the late 20th century.
+Accounts about Alexander’s sighting are sketchy at best, and it appears that much of the evidence came from a book written in the late 20th century.

 The Christopher Columbus account has a longer history.
 Supposedly, Columbus wrote in his journal of seeing lights emerging from the ocean.
-He described it as “a small wax candle that rose and lifted up, which a few seemed to be an indication of land.”
+He described it as “a small wax candle that rose and lifted, which a few seemed to be an indication of land.”